jessepav/lacygoill-wiki-backup/bug/vim.md

        0 EXEC     Cmd
        1 RETURN 0

-At compile time, should Vim expand a custom command and expand the result?
+At compile time, should Vim expand a custom command and compile the result?

     <SNR>1_Func
         eval 0